 Captain Percy considered.
 But sometimes considerations are meaningless.
 They had passed the point of developing a strategy to evade their pursuers.
-For a submarine captain, the situation she now faced was reduced to a single factor: get to the surface at any cost.
-Knowing that, the decision to blow out the fuel ballast tanks—to dump all their diesel fuel in the ocean—did not require any time to weigh options.
+The situation she now faced was reduced to a single aim: to get to the surface at any cost.
+Knowing that, the decision to blow out the fuel ballast tanks—to dump all their diesel fuel in the ocean—did not allow any time to weigh options.

-“OK Hemi.
+“OK, Hemi.
 Come up here.
 Keep her under control.
 I’ll blow the fuel ballast myself.”

-There were in fact two long thin tool boxes bolted to the wall at the emergency blow station.
-One had the main ballast tank blow wrench, which Hemi had already used.
+There were in fact two long, thin tool boxes bolted to the wall at the emergency blow station.
+One, with the main ballast tank blow wrench, Hemi had already used.
 The second toolbox was padlocked.
 It contained the fuel ballast blow wrench.
-Just like the main ballast, the fuel oil tanks could be blown out with high pressure air as well.
-The difference being that blowing the fuel out of the boat might give them an emergency pocket of air to lift them to the surface, but it left the boat with no fuel—stranded and unable to maneuver.
+Just like the main ballast, the fuel oil tanks could be blown out with high pressure air, the difference being that blowing the fuel out of the boat might give them an emergency pocket of air to lift them to the surface, but would leave the boat with no fuel—stranded and unable to maneuver.

-Captain Percy was the only person who carried the key to this second toolbox, to ensure the fuel oil tanks could never be blown accidentally.
-She unlocked the toolbox and withdrew another wrapped wrench the same length as the tank blow wrench.
-But this one had a special 5-sided socket that would only fit the nut to open the air line into the fuel ballast tanks—the fuel ballast could not be blown out with a normal hexagonal wrench.
+To ensure the fuel oil tanks could never be blown accidentally, Captain Percy was the only person who carried the key to this second toolbox.
+She unlocked it and withdrew another wrapped wrench, the same length as the tank blow wrench.
+But this one had a special five-sided socket that would only fit the nut to open the air line into the fuel ballast tanks—the fuel ballast could not be blown out with a normal hexagonal wrench.

-She pushed the emergency blow alarm button again and with the klaxon whining fit the wrench onto one one of the special nuts controlling the valve in the air pipe.
+She pushed the emergency blow alarm button again, and with the klaxon whining, she fit the wrench onto one of the special nuts controlling the valve in the air pipe.
 Percy was pretty sure these valves had never been turned before, not even in a drill.
-They had been painted over many times during the decades the Prospect had been operating.
-She put all of her weight onto the end of the lever and let out a long groan, but could not budge it.
+They had been painted over many times during the Prospect's decades of operation.
+She put all her weight onto the end of the lever and let out a long groan but could not budge it.
 She reached for a spare length of pipe that lay all but forgotten on top of one of the high-pressure pipes against the wall and slipped it over the handle of the wrench to extend the length and get some more leverage.

-The nut slowly turned under all her weight pulling on the end of the extended lever.
+The nut slowly turned as she bore down all her weight on the end of the extended lever.
 One-quarter turn to the stop at the open position.

-Another rush of high pressure air pushed its tendrils through the ship.
+Another rush of high-pressure air pushed its tendrils through the ship.
 Their precious fuel oil—the only way to escape the lost emptiness of the ocean and return to port—was thrown away from them, out into the dark waters under the ocean.
 She repeated the process for the nut that controlled the compressed air into the aft fuel ballast tanks.

 Percy could feel the Prospect respond immediately.
 The angled deck under her feet leveled off, and the bow came up.
 She climbed to the control room, cramped again with its full complement of three people and one giant.

-“Now… now are we rising?”
+“Now . . . now are we rising?”
 Percy asked after a few minutes.
 But she was looking at the same gauges as everyone else.
 She could read them as well as anyone else.

-“We’re… holding,” Gregory reported tentatively.
+“We’re . . . holding,” Gregory reported tentatively.

 Hemi made a few adjustments on the tank trim control panel, and managed to get the Prospect level in the water, but could not get the depth gauge to move.
-They sat more than 90 meters down from the surface.
+They sat more than ninety meters down from the surface.